Nikunj-Sahani/Cyber_Security_Prep_v.2/𝗖𝗘𝗛 ( Akash Sir )/03. 𝗡𝗲𝘁𝘄𝗼𝗿𝗸 𝗦𝗰𝗮𝗻𝗻𝗶𝗻𝗴/README.md

    > - **masscan 192.168.1.0/24 -p80 --rate 1000 ::-** Set scan speed (rate)

-**Zenmap :** A graphical interface for Nmap, making it easier to use for beginners.
+**🏗️ Zenmap :** A graphical interface for Nmap, making it easier to use for beginners.
   - [X] Zenmap is GUI version of nmap.